Equal Opportunity Division

 The diversity of people with their different potentials, experiences, life paths and life plans is an indispensable resource for the university as a learning organisation.
 As an educational and research institution, we welcome all people and have a responsibility to create a space characterised by respect and acceptance.

-The department is in close contact with other stakeholders within and outside the university and works with them to develop strategies and programmes to actively promote the development of a diversity-sensitive and anti-discriminatory university and academic culture.
+The division is in close contact with other stakeholders within and outside the university and works with them to develop strategies and programmes to actively promote the development of a diversity-sensitive and anti-discriminatory university and academic culture.
 We also provide contact and advice centres as well as specific contact persons.

 Offices: